wooster0/lime/src/README.md

 which means that the **1685**th empty space in the buffer will be replaced by an `a`.
 But this isn't enough yet to see the `a` on the screen!

-The next step is to call `Lime.draw` which iterates through every character in the buffer and builds one big string which is then being printed.
+The next step is to call `Lime.draw` which iterates through every single character in the buffer and builds one big string which is then being printed.
 That's of course much faster than printing every character seperately.

 Usually if you use `Lime.draw` in a loop, you put a `Lime.clear` after it which clears the buffer so you have room for drawing new stuff.
 And that's where the empty buffer that has been created at the beginning comes into play: instead of rebuilding the whole buffer every time again, we simply shallow-copy the empty buffer and assign it to the normal buffer.
+Now the buffer is cleared